rcthomas/jupyterhub-announcement/README.md

 You'll now see the same page as before but with a text box.
 Enter a message like

-    "Apologies, JupyterHub will be down for interociter maintenance at 3:30 PM Earth time and will take 20 of your Earth minutes."
+    Apologies.
+JupyterHub will be down for interociter maintenance at 3:30 PM Earth time and it will take 20 of your Earth "minutes."

 That becomes the Latest Announcement.
 If you enter an empty message, it clears that message and demotes it to a Previous Announcement.